-Plans, manages and concludes the adjudication procedure, actively and efficiently, in accordance with applicable procedural rules and principles.
+Plans, manages and concludes the arbitration procedure, strategically, in accordance with applicable rules and principles, to maximise the opportunity for a legally sound and uncontested award.

-- (i) Directs timetables to fit the requirements of the dispute. - (ii) Plans own approach to managing and analysing evidence effectively and efficiently. - (iii) Identifies and decides procedural issues promptly and fairly within the rules of natural justice. - (iv) Uses case management skills effectively and expeditiously to move cases forward, manage the available time in the best interest of all parties and maintain control of the timetable. - (v) Uses a flexible and fair style to adapt the process to each dispute rather than taking a one-size-fits-all approach. - (vi) Uses, and facilitates the use of, digital tools and competence in the best interest of both the process and of participants and environmental sustainability.
+- (i) Proactively problem-solves in relation to complex and challenging procedural issues whilst complying with the applicable rules, laws and best practice. - (ii) Uses process management skills effectively and expeditiously to move cases forward and to manage the available time in the best interest of all parties. - (iii) Uses an innovative and creative style to adapt to parties' needs rather than taking a one-size-fits all approach. - (iv)Uses, and facilitates the use of, digital tools and competence in the best interest of both the process and of participants and environmental sustainability.